-Every pastor at some time or another has asked this question: what stops a church from growing?
+Every pastor eventually asks this question: what stops a church from growing?

-Whether the church is a brand new plant, 15 years old or into its 5th generation of members, pastors ask this question.
+It doesn’t matter if the church is a brand-new plant, 15 years old or into its 5th generation of members.

-Whether the church is in a remote regional town, a bustling thriving city or a small village in a developing country, pastors ask this question.
+Location makes no difference.
+Whether their church is in a remote town, bustling thriving city or a small village in a developing country.

 Whether the church is staff led, elder led or congregationally governed, pastors ask this question.

-Regardless of their ethnicity, age, culture or experience pastors will invariably compare their church and its growth (or lack thereof) with another church in town and ask, why doesn’t my church grow like that church?
+Regardless of their ethnicity, age, culture or experience pastors will invariably compare their church and its growth with another church in town.
+They will ask, why doesn’t my church grow like that church?

 It’s church health.

-So for me, why doesn’t my church grow, is the wrong question.
+So for me, what hinders church growth, is the wrong question.

-However, given the fact that pastors ask this question let me try to answer it by considering what factors limit church growth.
+However, given the fact that pastors ask this question let me try to answer it by considering what hinders church growth.